 Experts recommend that you compare at least three different loan offers when looking for vehicle financing.
 Do not sign off on the first deal you come across, and understand that dealer financing often costs more than financing offered by outside lenders.

 Only buy what you can afford

-While buying EVs tend to carry a higher purchase price tag, they can be much less expensive over the lifetime of ownership.
+While buying EVs tends to carry a higher purchase price tag, they can be much less expensive over the lifetime of ownership.
 Check out special tax credits offered in your state as well as green auto loans to save money on an eco-friendly vehicle.

-The results of the June 2022 Fed meeting
+The results of the January 2024 Fed meeting

 Current state of the car buying market

 After nearly two years of rate-raising by the Fed — and a return to normal for the supply chain — vehicle prices are finally leveling.
 Average transaction prices in September were down 3.4 percent compared to January, according to Kelley Blue Book.

 In early 2023, new vehicle prices peaked close to $50,000, which, combined with higher rates, made for a steep monthly cost.
 Higher levels of inventory and growing vehicle incentives pushed previously high prices down.
 Unless the United Auto Workers strike extends into the fourth quarter, hurting inventory levels, prices are likely to continue shrinking.

 “We’re seeing average transaction prices dip below $48,000 for the first time in more than a year,” said Rebecca Rydzewski, research manager at Cox Automotive, regarding September prices.

 These price dips are good news for buyers, but higher interest rates will likely remain — at least until the end of the year.